Jikolr/GT-mastery-planner/README.md

 ## Data and privacy

-Levels, resources, plans, and presets are stored in Electron's local browser storage on the user's computer.
+Levels, resources, plans, and presets are stored locally by the web browser or desktop application.
 The application does not transmit account data.
+Web and desktop data are stored separately and are not automatically synchronized between devices.

 ## Development